 ANN O’BRIEN, LCSW, MSc

-In addition to private practice, I have worked at St. Francis Children’s Counseling Center, UCLA’s Rape Treatment Center and served on the Board of Directors for the Sexual Assault Resource Center in Portland, OR.
-I have also served as Adjunct Faculty in USC’s School of Social Work since 2009.
-I have taught Clinical and Field Social Work Courses, Advanced Theories and Interventions with Children & Families, and supervised graduate students in their Field Practicums.
-I am a Bilingual (English-Spanish) therapist.
-I have extensive clinical experience with immigrant families in Los Angeles and have done development work in Spanish-speaking countries.
-Prior to being a Therapist, I was a Researcher at UCLA’s Integrated Substance Abuse Programs, where I directed a study on Methamphetamine Abuse.
+In addition to private practice, Ann has worked as a therapist at UCLA’s Rape Treatment Center, St. Francis Children’s Counseling Center and served on the Board of Directors for the Sexual Assault Resource Center in Portland, OR.
+She has also served as Adjunct Faculty in USC’s School of Social Work since 2009.
+She has taught Clinical and Field Social Work Courses and supervised graduate students in their Field Practicums.
+Ann is a Bilingual (English-Spanish) therapist with extensive clinical experience with immigrant families in Los Angeles.
+Prior to being a Therapist, Ann was a Researcher at UCLA’s Integrated Substance Abuse Programs, where she was the Director of a study on Methamphetamine Abuse.
+Ann appreciates using research to inform her practice.

-I am married and have two children, who have taught me so much about life.
+Ann is happily married and has two children, who have taught her so much about humility, compassion and presence.

 - University of Southern California (Masters of Social Work).